awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 **Note**
 If you are comfortable creating or updating a stack directly from a processed template, without first reviewing the proposed changes in a change set, you can do so by specifying the `CAPABILITY_AUTO_EXPAND` capability during a `CreateStack` or `UpdateStack` request\.
 You should only create stacks directly from a template that references macros if you know what processing the macros performs\.
-In addition, change sets don't currently support nested stacks\.
-If you want to create a stack from a stack template that references macros and contains nested stacks, you must create the stack directly from the template using this capability\.
 For more information, see [CreateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html) or [UpdateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_UpdateStack.html) in the *AWS CloudFormation API Reference*\.

 ## Creating an AWS CloudFormation macro definition<a name="template-macros-author"></a>